 - Temporary crown fabrication and placement – This step can may be skipped if the crown is made the same day.

 - Cementation of the permanent crown – the permanent crown is cemented in place using a permanent adhesive.
 The bite is checked and adjusted as needed.

-Base metal alloy, gold alloy, porcelain, porcelain fused to metal, zirconia, porcelain fused to zirconia.
+Crowns are fabricated using one or more of the following materials – metal alloy (stainless steel), gold alloy, porcelain, porcelain fused to metal, zirconia or porcelain fused to zirconia.

 Cosmetic Crowns (ceramic)